ni/semi-test-library-dotnet/docs/UserGuide/SupportedInstrumentTypes.md

 > [!NOTE]
 > :heavy_check_mark: Supported
 >
-> :warning: Only a Subset of Devices/Functionality Supported
+> :warning: Subset of Devices and/or Device Functionality Supported
 >
 > :x: Not Yet Supported
 >